eiahb3838ya/PHBS_multi-factor_project/002 src/04 factorNormalization/README.md

 3. Class: factorNormalization

    - Variable

-- factorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.
+     - factorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors。
        - Already calculated by Evan Hu.
      - styleFactorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.

      - industryFactorMatrix, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as industries.
 If one stock belongs to a certain industry, the value will be 1, otherwise it is 0.

    - Return

      - Processed (either just normalized or plus orthogonalized) three dimensional factor loadings.

    - Save

      - normFactor: the processed factor loadings;
      - orthedNormFactor: the orthogonalized processed factor loadings;
      - meanMatrix: the all-time mean of the distribution for all factors;